pivotal/docs-tap/intellij-extension/about.hbs.md

-# VMware Tanzu Developer Tools for IntelliJ
+# Overview of Tanzu Developer Tools for IntelliJ

 Tanzu Developer Tools for IntelliJ is VMware Tanzu's official IDE extension for IntelliJ IDEA to help you develop with the Tanzu Application Platform.